hirosystems/stacks-subnets/docs/how-to-guides/event-dispatcher.md

 #### Layer 1-triggered transactions

-Some subnet transactions are broadcasted via layer-1 (just as some Stacks transactions are broadcasted via Bitcoin).
+Some subnet transactions are broadcasted via the layer-1 (just as some Stacks transactions are broadcasted via Bitcoin).
 These transactions use the `burnchain_op` field of the `transaction` object to convey information from the layer-1 operation.
 The following block payload contains an example of this:

 ```json
   {